Stockpile Cooking: Eggplant Parmagiana Recipe (Tasty & delicious)

-- Canola Oil for pan frying
+- Canola Oil for pan-frying

 - Kosher salt (see description)

-- Pasta of you choice
+- fresh Pasta of your choice

-While eggplant is purging, set oven to 400 degrees and make sure there is a rack in the middle of the oven.
+While eggplant slices are purging, set oven to 400 degrees and make sure there is a rack in the middle of the oven.
 After the oven is set, then you are able to set-up your breading station.
-A basic breading station is flour first, then egg wash and lastly bread crumbs.
+A basic breading station is flour first, then egg wash layer and lastly bread crumbs.
 This is the time when you can season the breading station with whatever you would like.
 You can add some olive oil in the eggs or you can add a dry spice intothe flour…Completely up to you.

-Once the eggplant has set for about 15 minutes, then you can dry off all the excess moisture that has come out of the eggplant.
+Once the sliced eggplant has set for about 15 minutes, then you can dry off all the excess moisture that has come out of the eggplant.
 Paper towels do the job well.
 Squeeze them between two towels and reserve next to your breading station.
 The breading begins!!!
 With breading always remember, dry hand/wet hand.
 Keep one hand designated to flour and breadcrumbs and the other to eggs ONLY.
 If you mix and match you end up with breaded fingers!!!
 Place eggplant once breaded back on the rack and place in the refrigerator for 10 minutes, just until the eggs set in the breading or else there is a chance for it to come off in the pan.